 Lake-side land is always popular and many areas have land available near or on a lake, with the surrounding area being part of a development.
 This has the disadvantage of being near other people but the advantages of having electricity and water already available, roads in place and neighbors to keep an eye on your place when you’re not there.

 Timber land is often sold by the acre and you can buy large tracts where you can do what you like.
-This generally means you are responsible for pushing in roads, drilling a well for water and sorting out your own power supply.
+This generally means you are responsible for pushing in roads, drilling a well for water and sorting out your own small cabin power supply.
 Some large acreage properties can be logged for the timber and this will help pay for the land itself.

 If you’re buying land for a part-time weekend retreat, most people with experience will tell you to pick land that is more than an hours drive from home so you’re not tempted to run back home every time you forget to pack something or remember an item of work to do.
 At the same time, keep the property within 2-3 hours drive so you can get there easily after work on Friday and aren’t exhausted for the weekend.

 Septic – Depending on the land and layout, you may need to get a perc (short for percolation) test to determine how your land will handle a septic system.
-In some areas you may need to install a strong pump to pump your waste uphill to a more advantageous area or even install a special system where the septic is built up to accommodate waste disposal.
+In some areas you may need to install a strong septic or sewage pump to pump your waste uphill to a more advantageous area or even install a special system where the septic is built up to accommodate waste disposal.
 All this can add up so check in advance about your septic options.

 Acreage – Ascertain the exact acreage you’re buying and the precise points which locate it so there is no doubt in the future about exactly what you own.
 You should be given a copy of a plat showing your property and the surrounding land.